comendrun/Applied-Jobs-Dashboard/README.md

 I used this method by justisb from [stackoverflow](https://stackoverflow.com/questions/8541081/css-set-a-background-color-which-is-50-of-the-width-of-the-window) that helped me to make my Job page background-color to take up a specific percentage of the container with the help of gradients.

+Update Sep 2022:
+I started implementing a user authentication feature to the app, but faced some problems right from the start when I tried implementing react-router-dom-V6 with nested routes.
+I tried many tutorials from youtube or their own document, but at the end I couldn't solve it. but then I find a solution on Stackoverflow[Nested routing is not working in React Router v6](https://stackoverflow.com/questions/64291991/nested-routing-is-not-working-in-react-router-v6) from a user called [Samira](https://stackoverflow.com/users/12902108/samira) and that was it. the sweetest joy of solving the problem at the end!
+I wanted to give some credits to dear [Samira](https://stackoverflow.com/users/12902108/samira) here, since I used her method but couldn't upvote her solution as I'm not able yet on Satckoverflow.

 ### Continued development

 <!-- I hope I can write a more concise and also shorter code for this kind of application, it's not that hard, and also it was tricky because I tried to DRY as much as I can but in the end, I could do what I wanted to. for example i don't know yet how to replace an addressed directory of an array with our state